 The master's degree offered in communication sciences and disorders at Kansas State University is focused on speech-language pathology.
 It is a full-time, two-year program with consecutive semester enrollment, starting in either the summer/fall or spring semesters.
 The majority (about 90 percent) of CSD undergraduate majors complete the program in six semesters (includes summer).

 The objectives (mission) of this professional education program are to:

 - Prepare speech-language pathologists to fill diverse roles in the broad area of speech-language pathology and in a variety of professional environments consistent with evidence-based practice;

-- Provide the student with knowledge about the changing role of the speech-language pathologists within our society and with opportunities to learn how research informs that change;
+- Provide the student with knowledge about the changing role of the speech-language pathologist within our society and with opportunities to learn how research informs that change;

 - Facilitate an interdisciplinary view of disorders of human communication;